rpucella/Ragnarok/Notes.md

 Though we can "save" functions into the module after we've defined them, but they must bring with it everything they depend on.
 (Maybe)

-    (source:new-module 'name)       <-- create module
+    (source::new-module 'name)       <-- create module
-    (source:delete-module 'name)    <-- drop module - complain if dangling module references?
+    (source::delete-module 'name)    <-- drop module - complain if dangling module references?
-    (source:rename-module 'name)    <-- replicate to all module names in symbols? [won't catch clever non-hygienic macros]
+    (source::rename-module 'name)    <-- replicate to all module names in symbols? [won't catch clever non-hygienic macros]

-    (source:edit-module 'name)      <-- see the full code for the module?
+    (source::edit-module 'name)      <-- see the full code for the module?

 Notion of a private declaration in a module - starts with _?